 Q) How do I pay?

 A) Please select your items and proceed to the Checkout page where payment options are given.
 If you cannot pay by these methods then please contact me as I can accept cheques or direct payments under certain circumstances.
 We can no longer accept cheques, sorry.

 Q) Do I have to be at home for the delivery?

 A) Smaller bare root orders are sent by Royal Mail so are not generally a problem.
 If your postman is well trained he/she will know where to leave parcels for you.
 Larger orders are sent by carrier and a signature is not required.
 The default instruction is for the driver to “Leave safe”.
 However if nobody is at the delivery address to receive delivery and there is no obvious safe place to leave the parcel, there is the possibility that the parcel will be returned to the depot.
 There is nothing I can do about this and delays caused by failed delivery attempts are not my responsibility.
-If you are unable to be present then you must briefly when ordering state a place where the parcel can be safely left.
+If you are unable to be present then please when ordering, in the Notes box, briefly state a place where the parcel can be safely left.
 I cannot guarantee that the delivery person will read it or act on it and I cannot be responsible for parcels left in an insecure location.

 Q) How do I deal with the plants when they arrive?